UKCloud/documentation/articles/email/email-faq.md

 ## Can UKCloud host DNS?

-UKCloud can offer DNS services in partnership with Neustar, please ask your Account Manager for more information.
+UKCloud can offer DNS services in partnership with Neustar, ask your Service Delivery Manager for more information.

 ## Is my data visible to other organisations on the platform?